iobroker-community-adapters/ioBroker.openknx/README.md

 -   feature: change default regexp for alias
 -   feature: new option to set ack flag when application writes to object
--   feature: supportes knx device scan in iobroker.discovery 2.8.0
+-   feature: supportes knx device scan in ioBroker.discovery 2.8.0
 -   bugfix: min max common object values only for number

 ### 0.1.22 (2022-02-26)